CipherG7/Sayari/README.md

 * Mobile-first UI

-JamiiFund – Built for Africa.
+Sayari – Built for Africa.
 Powered by community.
 Secured by Sui blockchain.